Eric Tweedale: Later life

 After retiring, Tweedale acted as the president of Parramatta.
-He was married twice, firstly to Isobel, who died in 1964 and with whom he fathered a daughter and secondly to Phyllis, who died in 2006.
-In the late 2000s, Eric reunited with Enid Bradshaw, a lady to whom he had been betrothed in 1942 but the engagement was called off following his time in the Navy.
+He was married twice, firstly to Isobel, who died in 1964 and with whom he fathered a daughter, and secondly to Phyllis, who died in 2006.
+In the late 2000s, Eric reunited with Enid Bradshaw, a lady to whom he had been betrothed in 1942, but the engagement was called off following his time in the Navy.
 He would become the patron for Parramatta Two Blues (later renamed Western Sydney Two Blues).
 In 2000, he was awarded the Australian Sports Medal.
 For his 100th birthday, Cumberland City Council agreed to rename Western Sydney Two Blues' Granville Park stadium as the "Eric Tweedale Stadium".

+Tweedale died on 16 October 2023, with his death announced by Rugby Australia.